Geological deformation of Iceland: Northern volcanic zone

+The division between the NVZ and the EVZ is arbitrary, as the rifting structures are a single continuous structural identity.
+A potential boundary exists given the change in strike direction of the fissure swarms formed in the last 10 million years at latitude 64.7°, which was also followed by the 2014 dyke intrusion from Bárðarbunga towards the north, but this might be crossed by volcanic activity originating either to the south or north.
+North Iceland's last major rift relocation occurred about 6 to 7 million years ago when the northern, now-extinct Snæfellsnes-Húnaflói rift zone (SHRZ) shifted eastward to the new rift axis in the NVZ.
+There is with new dating techniques accurate understanding of SHRZ history from the northwestern region of Iceland to the northeastern that was not available when the SHRZ was first described.

-Eastern Volcanic Zone
+Eastern volcanic zone

-The Eastern Volcanic Zone (EVZ) is located in south-east Iceland.
-It connects to the South Iceland Seismic Zone and NVC in its western and northern end respectively.
+The Eastern volcanic zone (EVZ) is located in south-east Iceland and has high volcanic activity.
+It connects to the SISZ and NVC in its western and northern ends respectively.
 Seismic activity focuses in the Vatnajökull Glacier area which is the accepted location of the Icelandic hot spot.
+The EVZ started forming between 1.5 and 3 million years ago as a result of NVZ southward propagation.
+It is the eastern boundary of the Hreppar microplate.

-Deformed structures, including northeast trending eruptive fissure swarms and normal faults, can be found in Eastern Volcanic Zone.
-Long hyaloclastite ridges, formed by subglacial eruptions during the last glacial period, are distinctive structures in the Eastern Volcanic Zone.
-Compared with Western Volcanic Zone, eruptive fissure swarms and hyaloclastite ridges are generally longer in the Eastern Volcanic Zone.
+Deformed structures, including the dominant northeast-trending eruptive fissure swarms and volcanic structures, and some normal fault structures, can be found in the EVZ.
+Long hyaloclastite ridges, formed by subglacial eruptions during the last glacial period, are distinctive structures in the EVZ.
+Compared with the WVZ, eruptive fissure swarms and hyaloclastite ridges are generally longer in the EVZ.
 During the past glacial period, a huge volume of basaltic eruptions occurred, producing the long volcanic fissure swarms.
-The Eastern Volcanic Zone is geologically young, as mentioned above, the Eastern Volcanic Zone will eventually take over the Western Volcanic Zone according to the rift jump process model.
+The EVZ is geologically young; as mentioned above, the EVZ will eventually take over the WVZ according to the rift-jump model.

-Western Volcanic Zone (WVZ)

-The Western Volcanic Zone is located to the north of the South Iceland Seismic Zone, where its northern end connects to the Langjökull area.
-It has been the active propagating rift in the last 7 million years.
-Volcanic fissures and normal faulting are common features in the southern part of the Western Volcanic Zone.
-In the northern part of the Western Volcanic Zone, normal faulting is still common but volcanic fissures become less dominant.
+The southern EVZ is propagating to the southwest through older Eurasian Plate crust.
+This results in active, sometimes explosive volcanism, and rifting in an off-rift region called the South Iceland Volcanic Zone (SIVZ).